Supplemental Guidelines for Event Leadership

-Shocco– staff with a temperature of 100.4 or above should not be permitted to attend and should be immediately sent home.
+Shocco– staff with a temperature of 100.4 or above should not be permitted on campus and should be immediately sent home.

-Event Leadership– campers that are sick, should be separated and cared for by group staff until they safely leave for home.
+Event Leadership– participants that are sick, should be separated and cared for by group staff until they safely leave for home.

-Event Leadership– if notified from home, that someone in their group has had direct contact with a confirmed individual diagnosed with COVID-19, please send that camper home to stop the spread of the COVID-19.
+Event Leadership– if notified from home that someone in their group has had direct contact with a confirmed individual diagnosed with COVID-19, please send that participant home to stop the spread of the COVID-19.

-Event Leadership– should notify parents immediately of any illness.
+Event Leadership– should notify participants immediately of any illness.
 Rooms and materials used to care for sick participants should be thoroughly disinfected after use.
 CDC recommends waiting 24 hours to disinfect if possible.

 Event Leadership– are solely responsible for the medical care of their guests, to include access to medical care as needed.

-Event Leadership– will provide procedure to safely take sick people home or to health care facility.
+Event Leadership– will provide procedure to safely transport sick people home or to health care facility.